Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-13-Defender for APIs.md

  ![](../Images/api9.png?raw=true)

-4. In the Fixing resources pane that appears, select **Fix 1 resource**.
-After a few minutes, you will receive a notification stating that the API has been onboarded.
+4. In the Fixing resources pane that appears, select **Fix 2 resources**.
+After a few minutes, you will receive a notification stating that the APIs have been onboarded.

-Now you have onboarded that API to Defender for API.
+Now you have protected those APIs with Microsoft Defender for API.